-Government acting through the Office of the Deputy Mayor for Planning and Economic Development.
+The federal government will transfer the 66 acre portion of Walter Reed to the District.
+As part of the land disposition process, the federal government required the completion of a Base Reuse Plan by the Local Redevelopment Authority (LRA).
+In this case the LRA is the District Government acting through the Office of the Deputy Mayor for Planning and Economic Development.
 The Base Reuse Plan, which set out a general vision for the potential uses on the site, was approved by Council on July 10, 2012, and was subsequently transferred to the US Department of Housing and Urban Development, who also approved the plan.
 In addition to the general land use vision, the Reuse Plan included a traffic study and a market study, which informed density and parking recommendations in the Small Area Plan, as well as a selection of users for some of the existing buildings on the site.
 Any base closure process includes a requirement that portions of the site be made available to non-profit organizations.
 In this case, agreements have already been reached with various non-profits for the use of a number of the existing buildings for a homeless shelter, housing, and educational services.

 Concurrently, the Small Area Plan (SAP) was developed by the DC Office of Planning, in conjunction with the community, to satisfy local requirements for land use planning and zoning implementation, and to build on the vision laid out in the Reuse Plan.
 The planning process involved a number of public meetings and workshops designed to solicit neighborhood preferences on the future use and design of the site.
-On October 25, 2012 ANC 4B submitted a resolution supporting the plan.
-The SAP was approved by Council on April 30, 2013 and is attached to this report.
+The SAP was approved by Council on April 30, 2013.